pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 And then run it again until the next break.

-Troubleshooting every volountary bugs until you get the answers to the questions.
+Troubleshooting every voluntary bugs until you get the answers to the questions.

 ## Bonus Challenge